Television in Argentina: Switch to digital television

 Argentina have been adopting the Japanese standard ISDB-T, with modifications performed by Brazil.
 Initially Argentina had selected ATSC standard in 1998 (backed by Clarín Group) over DVB-T, promoted by the biggest telecommunications and European cellphone manufacturers like Nokia.
 There had been experimental ATSC broadcasts since 1999 before the government overruled the decision.
 There was an agreement between Brazil and Argentina, signed in the light of the Mercosur trade bloc, where both countries agreed to share information, studies and efforts to select the same digital television standards.

-By August 27, 2009, the government officially announced that the Japanese standard was adopted, along with Chile and Perú at the same time.
+By August 27, 2009, the government officially announced that the Japanese standard was adopted, along with Chile and Peru at the same time.
 The goal behind this political decision is to achieve a wide, free, high-quality regional television.

 HDTV-ready TV sales increased in the 2010s in Argentina, when the first TVs became available since 2005 by Philips.
 The company introduced back then three HD-ready (1080i) CRT TVs in 25, 29, and 33-inch versions.
-These TVs were manufactured in Tierra del Fuego, Argentina and included Pal-N/B and NTSC analogue tuners, plus HD component video inputs.
+These TVs were manufactured in Tierra del Fuego, Argentina and included PAL-N/B and NTSC analogue tuners, plus HD component video inputs.
 Only a single model, the 25-inch, 16:9 one featured HDMI.
 As of 2008, the firm has switched to LCDs.

 In November 2008, cable operator Cablevisión, which merged with Multicanal, started offering its high-definition television service.
 It uses ATSC, and the company made mandatory the purchase of its "HD Tuner with DVR" at a cost of around 200 USD.
 As of late 2008, most LCDs advertised as "Full HD" offered at least 1080i signal support.

 As of December 2013, digital television has reached 80 percent of Argentina.
-Argentina was expected to end all analogue broadcasts in 2019, but later the date was delayed to August 31, 2021.
+Argentina was expected to end all analogue broadcasts in 2019, later in 2021, and it is finally expected to conclude its analogue shutdown on March 31, 2026.